 We must understand that the final objective of the menstrual cycle is pregnancy.
 If this happens (during ovulation) women's bodies will tend to hold as much energy as possible to help the fetus grow.
 This is why calorie requirements are higher and insulin resistance is worse: the body is trying to help develop a healthy baby.

 Although nature predisposes us to pregnancy, the truth is that this is not going to happen every month!

 Use this valuable information to “hack” your cycles and not punish yourself if you are not reaching your goals.

 If you feel your cravings increase before your period, you can eat 200-300 extra calories per day.
 You can prepare bigger meals or just eat some snacks during the day to keep your energy levels up.

 Try not to increase carb intake because you will be more insulin resistant.
 So it is a good moment to increase your fat and protein intake with healthy snacks.
 And don't forget to pay attention to your magnesium levels, because this mineral will help you manage your cravings.
 It will also help your premenstrual syndrome.

 Make sure to eat plenty of avocados, Keto Chocolate (hello Funky Fat Choc again!), nuts and seeds (flaxseed, raw almonds, pumpkin seeds, chia), and other protein / fat-rich foods.

-Leave a comment sharing your crazy cravings moments and perhaps your own tips and tricks on how to stop them 😊
+Don't leave before sharing your crazy cravings moments and perhaps your own tips and tricks on how to stop them in the comments below 😊